ysengoku/42-ft_transcendence/doc/features/USER_MANAGEMENT.md

 The benefits of the JWT authentication system (with refresh tokens) compared to the traditional session-based system is that it's easier on the database.
 It's not stateless, as pure JWT authentication, but pure stateless JWT authentication is not suitable for applications such as pong platform.
 Having refresh tokens is important to security ([video with simple explanation](https://www.youtube.com/watch?v=T0k-3Ze4NLo)).

 ---
-### Authentication Endpoints And CSRF Protection
+### Authentication And CSRF Protection

-Server provides multiple endpoints for the necessary for secure creation, logging in and logging outof users. `signup` and `login` endpoints also issue [CSRF token (cookies-to-header approach)](https://en.wikipedia.org/wiki/Cross-site_request_forgery#Cookie-to-header_token), another security measure of the project.
+Server provides multiple endpoints for the necessary for secure creation, logging in and logging out of user accounts. `signup` and `login` endpoints also issue [CSRF token (cookies-to-header approach)](https://en.wikipedia.org/wiki/Cross-site_request_forgery#Cookie-to-header_token), another security measure of the project.
+The client uses those CSRF tokens to make requests, and any malicious entity won't be able to impersonate users without those tokens.

 The way CSRF protection works is that malicious side that attempts CSRF attack cannot read the cookies from another domain (Ponggers, in this case).
 However, the server expects it to be sent in the header on each request.
 If they don't match, request fails, invalidating the attack.
 [Additional information.](https://stackoverflow.com/a/49301318)